Carpenter license requirements by state: A comprehensive guide

 License required: No

 Carpenters do not need a state license to work in Maine.
-However, home construction and home improvement projects worth more than $3,000 require a written contract.
-Make sure to check for any local carpenter licensing requirements before you begin work.
+However, home construction and improvement projects worth over $3,000 require a written contract.
+Check for any local carpenter licensing requirements before you begin work.

 Maryland